-The Association of Experiential Education developed the first industry-accepted professional evaluation program for experiential and adventure programs.
-The newest Accreditation Standards book includes a brand new section for programs that are part of an university undergraduate or graduate program.
+The Association of Experiential Education (AAEE) developed the first industry-accepted professional evaluation program for experiential and adventure programs.
+Its newest Accreditation Standards book includes a new section for programs that are part of a university undergraduate or graduate program.